atomicbaum1/forever_land/net/README.md

 * Can be secured (encrypted)
 * Has reliable (slow) and unreliable (fast) transports

+This is an experiment to see if I can make an interesting protocol using the best of both worlds (maybe).
+The idea is that you update items in your database and these items will be sent by the ANFP stack at every interval (unless specified otherwise) and will be sent immediately upon receipt.

 ## The Reliable (Slow) Transport
 This is a TCP transport that carries the slow connection information.